rubyonjets/jets-upgrade/README.md

 * config/environment: update environment files to new config settings
 * controllers: updates controller to use `def destroy` instead of `def delete`

+## Important

+It's unfeasible to account for all cases and Jets apps.
+This script cannot perform miracle upgrades.
+It's a best-effort script, and the hope is that this script gets you pretty far and is helpful. 😄

 ## Install

     gem install jets-upgrade

+## Javascript Option

+By default, the `jets-upgrade go` command also tries to upgrade JavaScript.
+Jets v5 goes from webpacker to importmap.
+So, the node-related files are no longer needed.
+The upgrade command will remove node-related files.
+If you do not want this behavior, use the `--no-javascript` option.

 ## Docs